Top 7 Tips for Finding your Dream Job

 1. Be proactive

 Don’t just pass the time; do the things that will get results.
 Brush up on professional skills, take on smaller projects that will advance your career, write some blogposts featuring job advice or even a book of your own (never done something like that, but they say it’s never too late).
 Putting your name out there will create a natural vibe that will enhance your chances of finding something that might even exceed expectations.

 Going to sleep early, setting reasonable goals for the coming day, getting up instead of loitering in bed, and seeing your plans through to the end will provide you a feeling of personal satisfaction and significantly increase productivity.
 The job you’re after will follow.

-You finally got that interview with the company you were dreaming of.
+You finally got that interview with your dream company.
 Make it count!
-Perspective employers don’t want to hear about your problems– they want to make sure they’re getting the right person for the job.
-If you make yourself look and sound like 100 bucks, chances are you’ll get the position you were going for.
+Perspective employers don’t want to hear about your problems or listen to you beat around the bush – they want to make sure they’re getting the right person for the job.
+Period.
+If you make yourself look and sound like 100 bucks, chances are you’ll get the job.

-No matter what, don’t lose the hope that you’ll get through the hard times and come out stronger and better prepared to take on new challenges when it’s all said and done.
-Hardships are what molds our personalities and makes us real human beings worthy of eventually overcoming difficulties and succeeding in our careers, personal lives, and romantic relationships.
+No matter what, don’t lose hope that you’ll get through the hard times and come out stronger and better prepared to take on new challenges when the dust has cleared.
+Hardships are what molds our personalities and prepares us for new, bigger adversities.